tchajed/sys-verif-fa25/docs/notes/program-proofs/fractions.md

 ```

 I said a fraction was `q ∈ (0, 1]`.
-This is realized with a custom type in Coq, `Qp` (the name is supposed to evoke "positive rational").
+This is realized with a custom type in Rocq, `Qp` (the name is supposed to evoke "positive rational").

 ```rocq
 Lemma read_frac_spec l (x: w64) (q: Qp) :